 Any Service information, whether provided in written or printed form,, provided electronically, or provided in any other form or format, is provided for the exclusive use of the Participant/Subscriber who is authorized to have access to such information.
 Such information may not be transmitted, restransmitted, or provided in any manner to any unauthorized individual, office, or firm.

+It is intended that the Participant/Subscriber be permitted to provide prospective buyers with listing data relating to properties in which the prospective buyer has a bona fide interest in purchasing or in which the Participant/Subscriber is seeking to promote interest.
+The term “reasonable” as used herein should therefore be construed to permit only limited reproduction of property listing data intended to facilitate the prospective buyer’s decision-making process in the consideration of a purchase.
+Factors which shall be considered in deciding whether the reproductions made are consistent with this intent, and thus “reasonable” in number, shall include, but are not limited to the following:

+the total number of listings in The Service Compilation;

+how closely the types of properties contained in such listings accord with the prospective buyer’s expressed desires and ability to purchase;

+whether the reproductions were made on a selective basis;

+whether the type of properties contained in the property listing data is consistent with a normal itinerary of properties which would be shown to the prospective buyer.

 None of the foregoing shall be construed to prevent any individual legitimately in possession of current listing information, sold information, comparables, or statistical information from utilizing such information to support valuations on particular properties for clients and customers.
 Any MLS content in data feeds available to participants for real estate brokerage purposes must also be available to participants for valuation purposes, including automated valuations.
 MLSs must either permit use of existing data feeds, or create a separate data feed, to satisfy this requirement.
 MLSs may require execution of a third-party license agreement where deemed appropriate by the MLS.
 MLSs may require participants who will use such data feeds to pay the reasonably estimated costs incurred by the MLS in adding or enhancing its downloading capacity for this purpose.
 Information that The Service has deemed confidential may not be used as supporting documentation.
 Any other use of such information is unauthorized and prohibited by these rules and regulations.
 (Option 1) (Amended 05/14)